nodecopter/summerofdrones.com/pages/index.md

 Yes!
 We welcome developers from all languages and plattforms.
 Most languages already have AR Drone libraries available, so use whatever you like!

+That being said, this project was born in the JavaScript community, so you should expect a lot of JavaScript developers.

 ### Can we use our own quad copters / other robots?